Chipotle shuts Virginia restaurant on norovirus worries, shares fall

 "In total, eight reports were made to the website, indicating that at least 13 customers fell sick after eating there from July 14-15," the news site said.

-Chipotle voluntarily closed the restaurant on Monday, said Victor Avitto, environmental health supervisor for the Loudoun County Public Health Department, which has jurisdiction over the restaurant on Tripleseven Road in Sterling.
+Chipotle voluntarily closed the restaurant on Monday, said Victor Avitto, environmental health supervisor for the Loudoun County Public Health Department, which has jurisdiction over the restaurant on Tripleseven Road in Sterling, about 30 miles (48 km) northwest of Washington.

 Test results are expected later this week, Avitto said.